There is one major decision that stares me in my face everytime I sit back.

 “But what about Mira?”

-I remember I was working on a project in Armonk, NYC, in 2008 Jan when I got my letter.
+I remember I was working on a project in Armonk, NYC, in 2008 January when I got my admission letter.

 It was a dark and snowy afternoon.

-I had woken up at 5 to take the first MTA bus to a dark station to switch to the company provided bus.
+I had woken up at 5:00 am to take the first MTA bus to a dark station, to switch to the company provided bus.
 My old pair of sneakers sucked in more icy water than they could hold.
-At the office desk, a temporary makeshift desk that the company had provided us visiting “techies”, I had slipped off my shoes and socks and sitting barefoot, my legs withered like a prune, slightly embarrassed at how ridiculous I looked, slightly more embarrassed at the image I was projecting about visiting Indians.
+At the office desk, a temporary makeshift desk that the company had provided us visiting “techies”, I had slipped off my shoes and socks and was sitting barefoot, my legs withered like a prune, slightly embarrassed at how ridiculous I looked, slightly more embarrassed at the image I was projecting about Indians.

 My sneakers were icy cold and I was already sniffling.

 After lunch, I opened the letter.
 I had been admitted into the University of North Carolina at Chapel Hill, for my full-time MBA.

 All I remember from that time was an unclenching of my heart.
-All the efforts I had put in for the past 2 years now were coming to fruition at last.
+All the efforts I had put in for the past 2 years were finally coming to fruition.
 A door has been pried open to step away from the coding dreariness and into the business world.
-The possibility of at last an opportunity to pursue my interest in a field that I could grasp with both my hands and sink my teeth into was a relief more than a joy.
+The possibility of at an opportunity, at last, to pursue my interest in a field that I could grasp with both my hands and sink my teeth into was a relief more than a joy.